-Pharmacokinetic drug-drug interactions between argatroban and warfarin (7.5 mg single oral dose) have not been demonstrated.
+Oral Anticoagulant Agents Pharmacokinetic drug-drug interactions between argatroban and warfarin (7.5 mg single oral dose) have not been demonstrated.
 However, the concomitant use of argatroban and warfarin (5 to 7.5 mg initial oral dose, followed by 2.5 to 6 mg/day orally for 6 to 10 days) results in prolongation of the prothrombin time (PT) and International Normalized Ratio (INR) [see Dosage and Administration (2.5) and Clinical Pharmacology (12.2)].

-Aspirin/Acetaminophen 7.3

-No drug-drug interactions have been demonstrated between argatro-ban and concomitantly administered aspirin or acetaminophen [see Clinical Pharmacology (12.3)].
+Aspirin/Acetaminophen No drug-drug interactions have been demonstrated between argatroban and concomitantly administered aspirin or acetaminophen [see Clinical Pharmacology (12.3)].
+Thrombolytic AgentsThe safety and effectiveness of argatroban with thrombolytic agents have not been established [see Adverse Reactions (6.3)].